Other treatment options for

 gallstones are not widely available.
 Less is known

-about their effectiveness and long-term impact compared to surgery.
+about their effectiveness and long-term impact compared with surgery.

 Other treatment choices